Information for term Exploring Rome Through the Arts

 The Eternal City is famous for its cultural heritage, art scene, and delicious cuisine.

 With a history spanning 3,000 years, Rome is one of the most culturally rich cities in the world.
 Ancient statues adorn museums housing priceless paintings and archaeological treasures.
-On this program you’ll visit major landmarks, including the Colosseum, the Spanish Steps, the Pantheon, Saint Peter’s Basilica, Michelangelo’s Sistine Chapel Ceiling, and Mussolini’s own Forum.
-The Vatican Museums contain enough valuables to keep you busy for days.
+On this program you’ll visit major landmarks, including the Colosseum, the Spanish Steps, the Pantheon, Saint Peter’s Basilica, Michelangelo’s Sistine Chapel Ceiling, the Trevi Fountain and Mussolini’s own Forum.
+The Vatican Museums contain enough precious works to keep you busy for days.

 What else can you do in Rome?
-Stroll through medieval piazzas, view Renaissance paintings, and catch the latest film in a modern cinema, all in one afternoon.
-Eat gelato!
-People-watch in busy cafes, grab a plate of pasta or pizza al taglio (pizza by the slice), and live your summer with gusto!
+Stroll through its many public parks, take in the majestic views from atop its legendary hills or catch up on the latest fashion by window shopping along the celebrated Via dei Condotti.
+Don’t miss out on the embarrassment of gelato choices!
+Go people-watching in busy cafés.
+Grab a plate of pasta or pizza al taglio (pizza by the slice), and live your summer with gusto!

 Daily LifeClick to Open